Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Quantum trace polynomials for SLn

+The proof of the following fact is the same as the proof of the corresponding un-oriented version (\cite[Lemma 24]{BonahonGT11}).

-\begin{fact} Any two stated framed oriented links $(K_1,s_1)$ and $(K_2,s_2)$ in good position with respect to the split ideal triangulation $\splitidealtriang$ are related by a sequence of good position moves. \end{fact} \begin{proof} This is the same as the proof of the unoriented version, \cite[Lemma 24]{BonahonGT11}. \end{proof}
+\begin{fact} Any framed oriented link $K$ has a good position with respect to the split ideal triangulation $\widehat{\lambda}$.
+Any two isotopic framed oriented links $K_1$ and $K_2$ in good position are related by a sequence of good position moves and their inverses (and isotopies through framed oriented links in good position). \end{fact}